IvanTorresMia/READme-project-Ivan/Develop/generated/README.md

 * [License](#License)

   ## Description
-  this project is really cool
+  this is a read me generator that will write a read me by typing in your information

   ## Installation
   To start you must install

 ```
-  npm install Ivan
+  npm i
 ```